Coruscant: Senate District

-The Senate District, located on the planet's equator, and was home to the Ambassadorial Sector (home to 500 Republica and the Senate Apartment Complex), Embassy Mall, the Coruscant Opera House, the Galactic Museum, the Heorem Complex (Home to the Heorem Skytunnel), Judicial Plaza (home to the Glitanni Esplanade and the Judicial Arcology), the Legislative Borough, Senate Plaza, the Avenue Of The Core Founders, the Republic Executive Building, the Galactic Senate Building, Hospital Plaza, the Galactic Senate, the Palace District (home to the Imperial Palace and Senate Hill), Quadrant A-89 (home to the CSF HQ, the Fellowship Plaza, the Galactic Justice Center and the Temple Precinct (home to the Jedi Temple)), Sector H-52, Sector I-33, the Uscru Boulevard, Westport and Xizor's Palace.
+The Senate District (also sometimes referred to as the Federal District) is located on the planet's equator, and is known to contain numerous notable sites such as the Ambassadorial Sector (canonically home to 500 Republica and the Senate Apartment Complex), Embassy Mall, the Coruscant Opera House, the Galactic Museum, the Heorem Complex (where the Heorem Skytunnel is located), Judicial Plaza (home to the Glitanni Esplanade and the Judicial Arcology), the Legislative Borough, Senate Plaza, the Avenue Of The Core Founders, the Republic Executive Building, the Galactic Senate Building, Hospital Plaza, the Galactic Senate, the Palace District (home to the Imperial Palace and Senate Hill), Quadrant A-89 (home to the CSF HQ), the Fellowship Plaza, the Galactic Justice Center and the Temple Precinct (home to the Jedi Temple), Sector H-52, Sector I-33, the Uscru Boulevard, Westport and Xizor's Palace.

-The senate district was the de facto capital of Coruscant, the Old Republic, the Galactic Empire, the New Republic, the Galactic Federation Of Free Alliances and the One Sith.
-The area was bordered by the Financial District and the Sah'c District, and was also bordered by The Works (an industrial sector on the planet).
-The senate district also went by the names the Legislative District, Government District and Government Center.
+The Senate District is depicted as the de facto capital of Coruscant, the Old Republic, the Galactic Empire, the New Republic, the Galactic Federation Of Free Alliances, and the One Sith.
+It is shown bordering the Financial District and the Sah'c District and is also adjacent to The Works (an industrial sector on the planet).
+The Senate District is also referred to as the Legislative District, Government District, and Government Center.

 Alien Protection Zone

-The walled Alien Protection Zone does not have a note to explain where on the planet it was, but it was likely to be on the equator.
-It was a segregated spot on the planet where all the aliens resided.
-Neighborhoods there represented different species, and each resembled a different culture, making them feel at home, even if they were not.
-It was built in 19 BBY by the young Galactic Empire and opened by the New Republic in 6 ABY.
+The Alien Protection Zone is referenced as a walled ghetto on Coruscant of an unknown location, housing the planet's non-human population.
+Neighborhoods within the zone are shown representing the cultures of these minority groups.
+The Alien Protection Zone was constructed in 19 BBY by the Galactic Empire and opened by the New Republic in 6 ABY.

 Sah'c Town

-Sah'c Town, also known as Sah'c District or Quadrant H-46, was an area on the Equator, named after and controlled by the wealthy Sah'c family.
-It was home of an emergency bunker where the chancellor of the Galactic Republic or New Republic ruled in case of emergencies.
-Sah'c Canyon was also there, which was the exit point of the Senate District's Heorem Skytunnel.
+Sah'c Town, also known as Sah'c District or Quadrant H-46, is an area described as situated on the Equator, named after and controlled by the wealthy Sah'c family.
+It was home to an emergency bunker where the chancellor of the Galactic Republic or New Republic ruled in case of emergencies.
+The area also contains Sah'c Canyon, which is the exit point of the Senate District's Heorem Skytunnel.

+Uscru District

+The Uscru District appears in Attack of the Clones, Revenge of the Sith, and Lego Star Wars: The Skywalker Saga.
+On its upper levels, it hosts the Galaxy's Opera House.
+The district's lower levels were collectively referred to as the Entertainment District.
+The Outlander Club, seen in Attack of the Clones and mentioned in Jedi: Fallen Order, is in the Entertainment District.

+Manorai Plaza

+Coruscant is a multi-layer cityscape blanketing the entire planet's surface.
+The one notable exception to this is the summit of the Manorai Mountain Range, an exposed peak in a plaza, as depicted in Star Wars Andor.